 If you are struggling to pay an IVA you may be worried that you will be made bankrupt if it fails.
 In reality you are likely to have to make yourself bankrupt.

 What if you owe Money to HMRC?

-The majority of your creditors will not want to make you bankrupt as it is simply not in their financial interests.
-However HMRC often take a different view.
+The majority of creditors will not want to make you bankrupt as it is simply not in their financial interest.
+However HMRC may take a different view.

 Clearly they are interested in the recovery of overdue Tax or VAT debts.
 However they are also concerned about preventing your debts becoming any worse.
 Forcing you into bankruptcy may be a good way of achieving this.

-If you owe money to HMRC talk to use about whether Bankruptcy is your best option and how likely it is you will be made bankrupt.
+If you owe money to HMRC talk to us about whether Bankruptcy is your best option and how likely it is you will be made bankrupt.

 Is it best to Make Yourself Bankrupt?

 Because few if any of your creditors will actually make you bankrupt there is normally no point in waiting for them to do it.
-If you have decided Bankruptcy is the right solution for you it is usually better to start the process yourself.
+If you have decided it is the right solution for you it is usually better to make the application yourself.